ajktown/wordnote/README.md

 ### Format into the standard format

 This function will fix lint for the repository.
 Run this every time before doing the PR.
-It won't pass the lint pipeline test (TODO: Not yet read, coming soon)
+It won't pass the lint pipeline test.
 ```bash
 yarn inspect
 ```